cbinding/rematch2/README.md

 """
 ```

-Other practical examples of spaCy pipeline component usage may be found in the accompanying `demonstrators` folder containing working Python scripts and Jupyter notebooks.
+Other practical examples of spaCy pipeline component usage may be found in the accompanying Python scripts and Jupyter notebooks.